Close

 Immediate Actions (This Week):

-- Confirm your exact travel dates and register for the VFS Global appointment system
+• Confirm your exact travel dates and register for the VFS Global appointment system up to 6 months ahead of your trip, but no later than 45 days before departure

-- Contact your Dutch business partners requesting detailed invitation letters with specific meeting agendas
+• Contact your Dutch business partners requesting detailed invitation letters with specific meeting agendas, participant names, and commercial objectives

-- Request your UAE employer prepare an employment verification letter (allow 3-5 days for processing)
+• Request your UAE employer prepare an employment verification letter with salary details and leave approval (allow 3-5 days for processing)

 Pre-Application Phase (Weeks 2-3):

-- Arrange travel insurance covering minimum €30,000 across all Schengen countries
+• Arrange travel insurance covering minimum €30,000 valid across all 29 Schengen countries, matching your visa application dates, with explicit repatriation and funeral cost coverage

-- Make refundable flight and hotel reservations aligned with your stated itinerary
+• Make refundable flight and hotel reservations aligned with your stated itinerary and business meeting schedule

-- Translate and attest any required Arabic documents through approved channels
+• Translate and attest any required Arabic documents through UAE-approved channels

-- Draft your cover letter using the structure outlined in this guide
+• Draft your cover letter using the structure outlined in this guide, emphasizing your business objectives and UAE ties

 Application Submission (Week 4):

-- Organize documents in the order specified by VFS Global's checklist
+• Organize documents in the order specified by VFS Global's checklist and attend your appointment with all original documents plus copies and the checklist itself

 Post-Submission Strategy: